"Alex 25" and "Alex30" FRACTIONAL STILLS – now upgraded.

 well - the cooler's outer diameter is smaller while cooling the

-result, lighter and more efficient stripping column with reduced
+result, lighter and more efficient stripping columns with

-Another positive aspect: the lighter the still, the cheaper the
+Another positive aspect: the still is lighter, so the shipping

 |